eikliw/ailibrary/README.md

 ## Deployment

-To deploy AI Wise to a live website:
+To deploy AI Library to a live website:

-1. Register the domain (e.g., AIWise.dev)
-2. Choose a hosting provider (GitHub Pages, Netlify, Vercel, etc.)
+1. Choose a hosting provider (GitHub Pages, Netlify, Vercel, etc.)
-3. Follow the hosting provider's instructions for deploying a static website
+2. Follow their instructions to deploy a static site from your repository.

 ### GitHub Pages Deployment